image

 What's The Difference Between Your

-Day, Evening & Five Week Concentrated Courses
+Day, Evening & Shorter Day Concentrated Courses

 They are very distinct courses designed for people with different needs.

-The 12.5 Week Evening Class was designed for someone who is busy during the day & wants a strong floral art program at night.
+The 12 Week Evening Class was designed for someone who is busy during the day & wants a strong floral art program at night.

 Contentwise, The Evening & Concentrated Courses are identical.
 They are simply offered in different time frames.
-Obviously, The Evening Course & Concentrated Courses cannot & do not cover every design that students learn in the longer Day Program.
+Obviously, The Evening Course & Concentrated Courses cannot & do not cover every design that students learn in the longer Six Month Day Program.

 The Evening Course appeals to busy professionals who are tied up during the day and need a strong course in professional floral design after work hours.
 The Concentrated Course appeals to folks who have a short period of time to go to school, and need to learn a lot quickly.